 T-bone accidents are unique for car accident lawyers.

-Determining fault can be tricky when a party is dishonest and refuses to admit violating safety rules.
-And the injuries can be severe because automobiles can’t protect you from a side impact as well as a rear-end.
+Determining fault can be tricky when the other party is dishonest and refuses to admit violating safety rules.
+And the injuries can be severe because automobiles can’t protect you from a side impact as well as they can for a rear end accident.

 What Makes T-Bone Accidents Unique?

 Gather information if you are able.
-Names, insurance companies and contact info are all important to know.
-Also note the location of the accident and driver’s license and plate numbers.
+Names, insurance companies, and contact info are all important to know.
+Also note the location of the accident and the other driver’s license and plate numbers.
 Remember to write down the police report number for your insurance company.
 Talk to eyewitnesses and take photos for your records.
-Report the accident as soon as possible to your insurance and follow their instructions.
+Report the accident as soon as possible to your insurance provider and follow their instructions.

 Accept medical attention even if you think you are ok.
 The impact may have caused internal or neck injuries.
 Adrenaline highs or shock may mask your pain symptoms.
 Let the doctors determine if you are still in good health.
 Be sure to keep records of any medical bills for insurance purposes.
-If it becomes necessary to press charges, these records can be used as evidence in court.
+If it becomes necessary to file a lawsuit, these records can be used as evidence in court.

-From a broken window to a bent fender, document all the property damage you caused.
-Evaluate your vehicle or property damages as well.
+From a broken window to a bent fender, document all the property damage you or the other party caused.
 This can help determine the facts in car accident cases.
 It also gives protection against malicious people who may make false statements.

 Insurance and tow truck scammers prey on distracted car accident survivors.
-Avoid accepting the accident is your fault.
+Avoid accepting that the accident is your fault.
 Don’t sign any documents without your attorney present.
 Don’t make promises to pay for damages or injuries at the scene.
-Don’t admit you aren’t injured because you may not realize it yet.
+Don’t say that you aren’t injured, because you may be hurt and not realize it yet.
 Use tow truck drivers from a reputable group and choose where to have the car towed.
-Your insurer can often aid in roadside assistance.
+Your insurer can often provide roadside assistance.

 Have you been involved in a T-bone side impact collision?
 Have you suffered property loss or damage?
 Severe injuries or lost income?
 If so, it’s worthwhile to consult with a personal injury lawyer today.

-If you live in Florida, you are in a no fault state.
-This means insurance covers medical bills and lost wages no matter who is at fault.
-Under Florida law, every driver has to carry $10,000 in Personal Injury Protection.
-You can sue for injuries and property damage caused by auto accidents if necessary.
+If you live in Florida, you are in a “no-fault” state.
+This means insurance companies cover medical bills and lost wages no matter who is at fault.
+Under Florida law, every driver must carry $10,000 in personal injury protection or PIP.
+You can sue an insurance company for injuries and property damage caused by auto accidents if necessary.

-Who is at Fault in a Car Accident T-Bone?
+Who is at Fault in a T-Bone Car Accident?

 Sometimes car wrecks are simply accidents.
 There is no one responsible or at fault.
 Other times collisions are due to a driver’s negligence.
-An auto company’s negligence can cause a car accident as well.
+An auto manufacturer’s negligence can cause a car accident as well.
 Negligence is the failure to use the amount of care expected.
-In personal injury cases, a car accident attorney in Tmap must prove that another’s act or failure to act caused damage.
-These negligent actions are grounds for seeking compensation.
+In personal injury cases, a car accident attorney in Tampa must prove that another’s act or failure to act caused damage.
+These negligent actions are grounds for seeking financial compensation.

 For example, imagine a driver fails to yield and makes a left turn in front of you.
 This causes a T-bone accident when you hit their vehicle’s side.
 You hit them, but they are at fault.
 This is because they acted on impulse and failed to yield.
-Not only is your property damaged, but your child suffers a serious brain injury.
-Brain injuries may prove to be fatal.
-This leads to pain, suffering, expenses and lost income while you stay home to care for the child.
+Not only is your property damaged, but also your child suffers a serious brain injury.
+Brain injuries can ultimately be fatal.
+At the very least, your child is in pain and suffering, you are under emotional distress, you are responsible for myriad medical bills, and you lose income while you stay home to care for your child.
 This would be a case a car accident lawyer could help you pursue.

 T-Bone Accident Injuries

-Side impact car crashes are devestating.
+Side impact car crashes are devastating.
 Head on and rear end accidents have substantial safety features such as airbags that can reduce the seriousness of injuries.

-Side impact car crash injruies include head injuries, ear injuries, neck injuries, cervical and lumbar back injuries, should injuries, rotator cuff injuries, leg, and hip injuries.
+Side impact car crash injuries include head injuries, ear injuries, neck injuries, cervical and lumbar back injuries, shoulder injuries, rotator cuff injuries, and leg and hip injuries.

 The settlement amount depends on the severity of the accident.
 It is hard to calculate because each crash is different.
 Be aware that there is a statute of limitations in Florida for a vehicle accident.
-A suit can be filed up to 4 years after the date of the accident.
-A wrongful death suit must be filed within 2 years after the person’s death.
+A personal injury lawsuit can be filed up to four years after the date of the accident.
+A wrongful death lawsuit must be filed within two years after someone’s death.

 Specifically, your lawyer will:

-- Investigate the claim to prove that the other driver is responsible for the accident.
+- Investigate your claim to prove that the other driver is responsible for the accident.

-- Find out the owner of the other vehicle (if not the driver).
+- Find the owner of the other vehicle (if it is not the other driver).

 - Determine all insurance policies available for your injuries.

-- Work with your Doctors to make sure they whatever they need to help you get better.
+- Work with your doctors to make sure they have whatever financial assurances they need to help you get better.

-- Negotiate with the insurance company to get full value for your t-bone case.
+- Negotiate with the insurance company to get the full financial value for your T-bone case.

 - File a lawsuit if needed.

-- Take depositions and otherwise build the case against the insurance company.
+- Take depositions and otherwise build a case against the insurance company.

 - Attend mediations and other formal settlement conferences.

-- Go to trial.
-Seek justice from a jury.
+- Go to trial if needed and seek justice from a jury.

 Absolutely.
-In fact whiplash from t-bone accidents is often more severe.
-The spinal column can suffer permanent damage from the “side to side” whipping that happens from a t-bone.
-Most automobiles have limited safety protocols for side impact crashes.
+In fact, whiplash from T-bone accidents is often more severe.
+The spinal column can suffer permanent damage from the “side to side” whipping that happens during a T-bone.
+Remember, most automobiles have limited safety protocols for side impact crashes.

-Let our experienced t-bone car accident attorneys here at Denmon & Pearlman help you.
-We help injured drivers throughout the Tampa Bay.
+Let our experienced T-bone car accident attorneys here at Denmon Pearlman help you.
+We help injured drivers throughout the Tampa Bay area.
 Get a free auto accident settlement consultation from us today.